hyperledger/besu-docs/docs/HowTo/Troubleshoot/Logging.md

-description: Pantheon log level setting and log formatting
+description: Hyperledger Besu log level setting and log formatting
-path: blob/master/pantheon/src/main/resources/
+path: blob/master/besu/src/main/resources/
 source: log4j2.xml
 <!--- END of page meta data -->

 # Logging

-Pantheon uses Log4J2 for logging.
+Hyperledger Besu uses Log4J2 for logging.
 There are two methods to configure logging behavior:

 * Basic - changes the log level.
 * Advanced - configures the output and format of the logs.